 - TRiO -- Mother Lode Educational Opportunity Center: Columbia College was awarded a $1.18 million five-year grant to support outreach and support services to encourage adults in the foothills to apply for college or vocational programs.
 Transition specialists provide clients with tailored assistance with admissions, financial aid, career counseling and more.

 - Title III Cooperative: Columbia in partnership with Lake Tahoe Community College received a $3.25 million Title III Cooperative Grant from the US Department of Education.
 This five-year grant, which provides more than $2 million to Columbia, will be used to increase institutional research capacity and effectiveness among the colleges by increasing access to user-friendly data analysis tools and building a culture of inquiry.

-- California Apprenticeship Initiative grants, Phase I and Phase II: The Columbia College Apprenticeship Initiative received two grants totalling $1.9 million from the California Community College Chancellor's Office.
-This program provides its students with on-the-job training in the Hospitality, Child Development, and Automotive industries.
+- California Apprenticeship Initiative grants: The Columbia College Apprenticeship Initiative to date has received four grants totaling more than $2.5 million from the California Community College Chancellor's Office.
+This program provides its students with on-the-job training in Hospitality, Child Development, and Forestry and Natural Resources, as well as a pre-apprenticeship program in fire science.
 Students have the opportunity to complete related coursework at Columbia College while working as paid apprentices at one of the local approved apprenticeship employers, resulting in a Certified Apprentice certification through the California Department of Apprenticeship Standards as well as Certificates of Achievement and/or Skills Attainment Certificates through Columbia College.

-- Aspire Grant from AT&T -- Columbia College, through the Columbia College Foundation, received a two-year $20,000 grant from AT&T's Aspire program for student support services for former foster youth.
+- Aspire Program from AT&T: Columbia College, through the Columbia College Foundation, received a two-year $20,000 donation from AT&T's Aspire program for student support services for former foster youth.